With a proven record of success, Kara delivers sharp, strategic, and value-added advice for clients' most sophisticated business challenges.

 - Dione Setoguchi v Uber Canada Inc. et al, ABQB No. 1701-16003 – counsel for Uber in a national class action involving alleged damages for a third party data breach.

 Outside of the courtroom, Kara contributes to industry publications and blogs.
+She is also a contributing author of the fifth edition of Defending Class Actions in Canada, published by LexisNexis.
 She is a member of the Canadian Advisory Board to the International Institute for Conflict Prevention & Resolution.
 She also acts as a mentor both within the firm and as a part of the Martin Family Initiative, a program that is committed to improving education outcomes for Indigenous people in Canada.
 Kara is involved in the Alberta soccer community including in her role as Secretary and Board member for the Calgary Villains FC.

 Kara graduated from the University of Saskatchewan and was called to the Alberta bar in 2001.